birgelee/draft-caa-security-tag/draft-ietf-lamps-caa-security.md

 Particularly, domains without a security CAA record are often highly vulnerable to man-in-the-middle adversaries that can intercept communications from a CA to the victim's domain.
 The security Property significantly reduces this attack surface.

-As with any restriction on certificate issuance, this introduces the potential for a Denial of Service (DoS) attack.
-There are two potential approaches to launching a DoS attack via security CAA records.
-The first is to attack a domain and spoof the existence of a security CAA record in order to prevent the domain owner from renewing his or her certificate (presuming the domain under attack was not using a validation method compliant with the security CAA record).
-This attack vector is not novel to security CAA records and is enabled solely by following the procedure specified in {{RFC8659}}.
-Per {{RFC8659}}, the presence of any not-understood CAA record with the critical flag prevents issuance.
-Thus, the adoption of security CAA records does not increase the attack surface for this form of DoS attack as a gibberish CAA record with the critical flag set could lead to the same type of attack.

-A second approach to a DoS attack enabled by security CAA records is to target a domain already using a security CAA record and interfere with all of the permitted validation methods with the idea that the presence of the security CAA will prevent the domain from falling back on alternative validation methods.
+A DoS attack enabled by security CAA records is to target a domain already using a security CAA record and interfere with all of the permitted validation methods with the idea that the presence of the security CAA will prevent the domain from falling back on alternative validation methods.
 This attack vector is mitigated by the diversity of different methods available to domain owners for validating domain ownership using security CAA records.
 A domain owner may use an alternate method to satisfy the security CAA record.
 In the event that a domain owner truly cannot satisfy any cryptographically-constrained domain validation method, the domain owner can still mitigate this attack by removing the security CAA record, obtaining a certificate, and then reinstating the security CAA record once the attack is over.
 As with all CAA records, CAs should not cache stale CAA record lookups that block issuance and should instead recheck the CAA record set when a new issuance request is received.

+The CAA Security tag also permits CAs to retrieve DNS records via authenticated channels between recursive and authoritative DNS servers to provide authentication on domains that are not DNSSEC-signed.
+Even when these channels are appropriately authenticated (e.g., using the methods discussed in {{authenticated-channel}}), retrieving DNS records over authenticated channels does not provide the same properties as DNSSEC.
+Specifically, DNSSEC offers message encryption whereas authenticated channels offer only transport encryption.
+Thus, while providing protection against network adversaries, DNS over authenticated channels does not provide protection against compromised authoritative DNS servers.
+DNS over authenticated channels also does not provide the same attestation properties as DNSSEC.

 # IANA Considerations